joecummings/personal-websitev2/tutorials_md/bert.md

 > Bonus question answer: the [`pickle`](https://docs.python.org/3/library/pickle.html) module, which is the default serializer in Python, does not serialize or deserialize code, e.g. lambda functions.
 It only serializes the names of classes/methods/functions.
 Therefore, if you want to save your model to use again, you cannot use an anonymous function.

+You can find all the code for this tutorial on my [Github](https://github.com/joecummings/fine-tune-bert ).
 If you have any comments, questions, or corrections, feel free to [drop me a line](mailto:jrcummings27@gmail.com).

 #### Thanks to: